billthefarmer/editor/README.md

 [Syntax Highlighting](Syntax.md).

 ### Mode line
-If a line of text is found within the first two or three lines of the file which matches the mode line pattern, the mode of the editor will be changed after the file is loaded.
+If a line of text is found within the first or last two or three lines of the file which matches the mode line pattern, the mode of the editor will be changed after the file is loaded.
 See [Mode line](Mode.md).
 ```
 # ed: [[no]ww] [[no]sg] [[no]hs] [th:l|d|r] [ts:l|m|s] [tf:m|p]
 ```